Zeta limits for the spectrum of quantum Rabi models: The partition function of the AQRM

 Similarly, for $\xi_\lambda(\bm{\mu_{\lambda}},t)$, we have

 and

 for $\gamma\geq 0$.
 It follows that

 \begin{rem} There are similar series expressions for the heat kernel of the Kondo model in \cite{AYH1970} and Spin-Boson models in \cite{LCDFGZ1987}.
-Precisely, the former derives an explicit matrix element (for the ground state) of the heat kernel.
-The latter treats models having infinitely many freedom and contains the QRM as a special model (only one freedom).
-However, its heat kernel is in fact a certain approximation derived by a stochastic integral and there are infinite changes of sign in the series expansion of the heat kernel.
-Hence, in both cases we can not obtain the analytical formula of partition function. \end{rem}
+Precisely, in the former the authors derive an explicit matrix element (for the ground state) of the heat kernel.
+The latter treats models having infinite degrees of freedom, containing the QRM as a special model (only one freedom).
+However, its heat kernel formula is an approximation derived by an stochastic integral, and there are infinite changes of sign in the series expansion of the heat kernel.
+Hence, in neither case an analytical formula for the partition function is explicitly given. \end{rem}